 Finding Your Style

 Writing styles come in all different formats.
-While there are over 1,000 different styles out there, APA, MLA and Chicago are by far the most common.
+While there are over 1,000 different styles out there, MLA, APA and Chicago are by far the most common.
 These styles each have their own different formatting methods, as well as their own styles for the bibliography.
 Pick the one that fits your writing and start formatting.
+And if you’re interested in learning more about bibliographies, you might check out annotated bibliographies.